Water, Sanitation, Hygiene and Health News

 organisations, and health professionals to take appropriate action.
 Now it is time for policy makers and public-health

 leaders to respond, and to transform this knowledge into action.
 Three commitments must be pursued urgently and unremittingly.
+Where and why are 10 million children dying every year?

 The first paper in this series on child survival